Editor's note: This story may contain spoilers for prying little eyes!

 Write some "punny" notes on toilet paper rolls and stack them on the back of the toilet, so the family can see them first thing in the morning.
 Bonus points, because this can be done pretty quickly!

-If you've got laundry, you've got what you need to prep this silly scene.
+If you've got clean laundry, you've got what you need to prep this silly scene.
 The kids will laugh out loud when they see their underwear draped all over the tree.
-Pro tip: Double check the laundry is clean.

 Everyone knows an elf's favorite drink is syrup!
 Grab a straw and whatever kind of syrup might be in your pantry to make sure your family's visitor has their favorite seasonal sip.